CFO Wiki

 Hardware-enabled SaaS: 40-60% gross margin.
 If you sell hardware that connects to your software, hardware costs kill margins but can be strategic for customer lock-in.

 Investors expect you to know where your model should land and show progress toward that target.
+In the SaaS industry, a good gross margin is typically considered to be in the 70-85% range, which signals strong financial health and scalability to investors.

 The Path from 55% to 75% Gross Margin